pippim/pippim.github.io/programs/mserve.md

 - Scrape [genius.com 🔗](https://genius.com/
 "search song lyrics"){:target="_blank"}
 and other websites to get song lyrics
+- Restores file's OS last access time to original if less than 80% of song was played
+- Updates play count and last play time, if 80% of song played
+- Cross-fading other sound sources when toggling play/pause, FF/REW,
+and during TV broadcast commercials

 ## **mserve** is Still Under Construction
 {:.no_toc}